whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 To help form new healthy communities, the Zapatistas traveled around to meet people face to face.
 Major Ana Maria described secretly hosting study sessions where people discussed how they could organize, learn and contribute.[xxx-bringing women in ezln]

 Zapatista women commanders Ramona and Susana traveled to dozens of communities where they read out the proposed Revolutionary Women's Law to women's groups.
 A women's group in each community gave feedback and ultimately had to approve the law to ensure that women would be fully respected in this new nation.
-Thousands of indigenous women were consulted in this process.[xxx-everyday heroism makes the sparkles possible]<sup>,</sup>[xxx-opendemocracy zapatista women law as it is lived today]
+Thousands of indigenous women were consulted.[xxx-everyday heroism makes the sparkles possible]<sup>,</sup>[xxx-opendemocracy zapatista women law as it is lived today]

 How could the women have offered feedback and given their consent if the women's groups didn't exist in the first place?
 How could the study sessions have formed if everyone in a given town were selfishly focused on their own life, and didn't care about building a healthy nation with others?